ids-s1-21/website/content/assessments/project.en.md

 Before you finalize your presentation, make sure your chunks are turned off with `echo = FALSE`.
 {{% /notice %}}

 Presentation schedule: Presentations will take place during the last workshop of the semester.
+All teams (that can) will give them as a live presentation in workshop, although in some cases we will accept submission of a pre-recorded video depending on individual team circumstances (please discuss this with the course team).
 During your workshop you will watch presentations from other teams in your workshop and provide feedback in the form of peer evaluations.
 The presentation line-up will be generated randomly.

 {{% notice note %}}
-If your team is currently remote, you should [pre-record your presentation](https://docs.google.com/document/d/1FxpFqUbEVpOzp7PWICC8gEvmIKfsNPT3mmQuSufsGHQ/edit?usp=sharing), you will need to upload your presentation *somewhere* and then add a link to the video in your repo README.
+Should you need to [pre-record your presentation](https://docs.google.com/document/d/1FxpFqUbEVpOzp7PWICC8gEvmIKfsNPT3mmQuSufsGHQ/edit?usp=sharing), you will need to upload your presentation *somewhere* and then add a link to the video in your repo README.
 We recommend you upload your video to MediaHopper.
 To do so, go to [media.ed.ac.uk](https://media.ed.ac.uk/), log in from the top left corner, then click on Add New Media and upload your video as unlisted.
 Once uploaded, grab the sharing link and add it to your repo README, next to the link to your slides.
 [This video](https://www.youtube.com/watch?v=rqxhOgrifyk) goes through this process.
 Ask questions **early** if anything is unclear.
-Your video must be updated and a link must be added to your repo by 10am UK time on 3 December!
+Your video must be updated and a link must be added to your repo by 9am UK time on 3 December!
 {{% /notice %}}

 #### Write-up